Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Introduction

 The predictions of inflationary models, such as $n_s$ and $r$, are solely determined by the parameters of the models and are independent of the presence of \dr~in the universe.
 However, the presence of extra relativistic species in the standard cosmology does have an impact on the selection of inflationary models.
-In particular, single-field slow-roll models, which are known to produce high values of the scalar spectral index in standard cosmology, seem to be more favorable in the presence of extra relativistic species, as shown in Ref.~\cite{Tram:2016rcw} where Bayesian analysis has been carried out for a few sample inflationary scenarios in the standard $\L$CDM model as well as an extension that includes \dr.
+In particular, single-field slow-roll models, which are known to produce high values of the scalar spectral index in standard cosmology may be more favorable in the presence of extra relativistic species.
+Upcoming \cmb~experiments e.g. \sptnew, CMB Stage IV (\cmbsfour), \CMBBharat, PICO, and CMB-HD, all of which are highly sensitive to the additional relativistic degrees of freedom, are expected to offer more precise information on the extra relativistic \bsm~particles present along with \cmb~photons.
+Gaining this information is significant for developing a more complete and accurate theory of the physics of the early universe, including inflationary epoch followed by reheating era, and has important impacts on understanding the underlying physics of the thermal history, Hubble expansion rate, and other cosmological phenomena of the later universe.

 In this work, we make the assumption that the \dr~is created during the reheating epoch as a relativistic non-thermal \bsm~particle together with relativistic \sm~particles, and that the inflaton is the only source of this radiation.
 We then apply the bounds on \dr~from the \cmb~to the branching fraction for the production of extra relativistic \bsm~particle.
 Next, we explore the possibilities of the extra \dr~particle being a fermion, boson, or gauge boson and consider the possible leading-order interactions.
-Using the bounds on \dr~from the CMB, we then examine the parameter space of the couplings between the inflaton and the visible sector, as well as between the inflaton and the \dr~particle.
+Utilizing the present bound from current \cmb~observations and prospective sensitivity reaches on \dr~from future \cmb~experiments, we proceed to identify the parameter space that involves the inflaton mass, as well as the couplings between the inflaton and both the visible sector and the \dr~particle.

 \textit{The paper is organized as follows:} we begin with a discussion of $\neff$ and $\D\neff$ in Section~\ref{Sec:Effective number of relativistic degrees of freedom}.
 In Section~\ref{Sec:Dark Radiation and Inflation}, we consider $n_s-r$ predictions from four disparate inflationary models and review whether they can be ruled out as viable inflationary models by the bound from \Planck2015+\BICEP2 data while $\neff$ is allowed to vary from its standard value.
 In Section~\ref{Sec:Inflaton decay during reheating}, we consider the production of a \bsm~particle during the reheating era, which adds an extra relativistic degree to \cmb.
 We also explore the connection between branching fraction for the production of that \bsm~particle and $\D\neff$.
 In Section~\ref{Sec:Inflaton Decay}, we look at probable interactions between the inflaton and the \bsm~particle, as well as the permitted parameter space for the couplings related to the bound on $\neff$ from \cmb.
 In Section~\ref{Sec:Discussion and Conclusion}, we summarize the findings.